 - The registered office must contain a shareholders’ register, listing the names and addresses of all shareholders, the number of shares they hold, and the amount paid up on each share

 *In case you are planning to rent your office, even before the formation of the company, you need to make sure you provide us with the rental agreement of the office so we can register the company at this address right away.
-Please note: Bolder Launch does not provide a Registered office service.
+Please note: Bolder Launch does not provide a registered office service.

 Opening a Dutch bank account